VentuzTechnology/Ventuz.Extension.prerelease/README.md

 #### Custom Name

-Any node in Ventuz canhave a name which is changable by the user.
-If a Vx Node implements the interface `IName` the user can not edit or change the name anymore, instead a static name is displayed in the GUI.
+Any node in Ventuz can have a name which is changeable by the user.
+If a Vx Node implements the interface `IName` the user cannot edit or change the name anymore, instead a static name is displayed in the GUI.
 This is very useful if simple nodes must display a state as short text and a custom name is not required.

-***Please note that this interface is called everytime the GUI is drawn!
+***Please note that this interface is called every time the GUI is drawn!
 So keep the implementation as fast as possible!
 Consider a caching for the returned name if it doesn't change.***

 ``` c#
 public interface IName